itsmoagain/Situated_Insight/strategic-doc/architecture_tooling.md

 &nbsp;

 ### __How visualization works under the hood__ ###
-When an enriched log is submitted, the agent can:
+When an enriched log is submitted, the ai agent can:

 1. Query APIs (e.g., ERA5, CHIRPS, Sentinel) to fetch climate signals